Do I need to put LLC or Inc on my business card?

 2. When you operate in a regulated industry

 Legal, financial, medical, real estate, and insurance professionals often have state or industry rules about how a business is identified in client-facing materials.
 Business cards frequently fall under those rules even when it isn't spelled out.
-If you're in one of these fields, check with your state or governing body before skipping the designation.
+If you are in one of these fields, check with your state or governing body before skipping the designation.

 3. When your brand name is generic